-The federal REAL ID Act of 2005 set new standards for the issuance of state-issued driver licenses and identification cards.
-REAL ID was developed by the Department of Homeland Security in response to the 9/11 Commission recommendation that the U.S. improve its system for issuing identification documents.
+The federal REAL ID Act of 2005 set new standards for the issuance of driver licenses and ID cards.
+REAL ID was created in response to the 9/11 Commission recommendation that the U.S. improve its system for issuing identification documents.

 The Department of Homeland Security developed REAL ID standards to improve the integrity and security of state-issued driver licenses and ID cards.
 These standards help fight terrorism and reduce fraud.

 REAL ID licenses and ID cards have a star in the upper right corner.